bazelbuild/examples/rust-tutorial/00-hello-world/README.md

 2) Loading the Rust rules
 3) Configuration of the Rust toolchain

-Add to your WORKSPACE file:
+Add to your MODULE.bazel file:

 ```Starlark
 module(